Packaging Cost & Sourcing

 At its simplest, how to use AI for box mockups starts with inputs: a prompt, a reference image, maybe a dieline upload, and a style direction that tells the model what kind of packaging it is trying to show.
 Some tools rely on text-to-image generation, some use mockup templates, and others sit inside design software where a designer places artwork onto a 3D carton form.

 The workflow usually looks like this.
-First, you provide the box type, such as a mailer, straight tuck end carton, sleeve, or rigid gift box.
+First, you provide the box type, such as a mailer, straight tuck end carton, sleeve, or Rigid Gift Box.
 Then you add dimensions, board type, and finish notes.
 After that, the AI generates one or more outputs with different camera angles, background scenes, and lighting treatments.
 If you’re learning how to use AI for box mockups, this is the point where clarity in your input really pays off.

 1. Prompt: Describe the packaging, brand mood, and usage context in plain language.